 Use this medication regularly in order to get the most benefit from it.
 Remember to receive it every 2 weeks.
 It may help to mark your calendar with a reminder.

 You may experience more gout attacks for several months after starting this medicine while your body removes extra uric acid.
-Your doctor may prescribe additional medication to help prevent and treat these gout attacks.
+Your doctor may prescribe additional medication (such as colchicine, nonsteroidal anti-inflammatory drugs-NSAIDs) to help prevent and treat these gout attacks.

 Tell your doctor if your condition persists or worsens.

 Krystexxa User Reviews